Skip to main content

 #

 The issue that I have with emacs is that it is really meant to be a GUI app, and getting it to work over a network (ie. ssh’ed into a server somewhere) is not that efficient.
-I saw a dev at a meetup simply ssh into his box at home and run his dev environment from the laptop with everything as he had left it at home, and this made me think.
-I also saw how much faster neovim is than emacs and this too, made me think.
+Yes I know tramp exists etc, but in practice I never felt it was as solid as a commandline solution.

 Vterm is not a native terminal, and has it’s flaws (copy pasting, movement etc.) that have always been nagging points for me.
-Adding tmux back into my workflow made this so much better.
+Adding tmux back into my workflow made this so much better, and I much prefer tmux for multiplexing, starting up sessions and reloading them with resurrect.

 Hotkeys in my window manager work better